in-async/AdColony-Android-SDK-wiki-ja/Showing-Instant-Feed™-Videos.md

 ===
 ####Step 6: Insert Ad Unit Into Your Layout####
 When you have completed the construction of your ad unit, add it to your layout and it will begin playback once it is rendered on screen.
+Please note that AdColonyNativeAdView objects can only be used in a hardware accelerated window.

 ===
 ####Step 7: Removing the Ad Unit####